-China Top Freight maintains a consistent volume of shipping goods from China to Canada, allowing us to secure favorable ocean freight rates from numerous carriers.
-Even during peak seasons, we guarantee container space availability, ensuring smooth and uninterrupted shipments to Canadian ports.
+China Top Freight handles a steady volume of shipments from China to Canada, enabling us to secure favorable ocean freight rates through strong partnerships with multiple carriers.
+Even during peak seasons, we guarantee container space availability, ensuring smooth, reliable, and uninterrupted deliveries to Canadian ports.

-China Top Freight offers highly competitive air freight rates for shipments from China to Canada, tailored to meet your specific scheduling requirements.
-We ensure cost-effective solutions that are lower than the market average, making air freight a convenient and affordable option for our customers.
+For urgent shipments, China Top Freight offers highly competitive air freight rates from China to Canada, tailored to your scheduling requirements.
+Our cost-effective solutions are often lower than the market average, making air freight both a fast and affordable option for your cargo.

 China Top Freight will provide most fuel efficient pickup service China